9 Tips To Keep Your Dog Safe & Calm This July 4th

 • Keep the blinds down to help block out the sights of bright fireworks.

-• If your dog is crate trained then put him in the crate with a blanket around the sides.
-This will help to block out the sights of bright fireworks, as well as muffle the sound a bit.
+• If your dog is crate-trained, put him in the crate with a blanket around the sides.
+This will help block out the sights of bright fireworks, as well as muffle the sound a bit.

-• Help reduce sounds of loud firework booms and bangs by keeping the television on or playing some soothing music.
+• Help reduce the sounds of loud fireworks booming and banging by keeping the television on or playing some soothing music.
 Music can be extremely effective in calming your anxious dog.
 While you can simply turn on Pandora, there are playlists designed specifically for calming dog anxiety.
 For example, the company Through a Dog’s Ear offers a selection of pet-calming tunes.
 It comes pre-loaded with 4 hours of clinically-tested music.

 • Use a Dog Appeasing Pheromone Diffuser.
 DAP is a synthetic chemical that’s based on a hormone produced by lactating female dogs.
 It’s this hormone that helps keep puppies calm.
 Scientific studies show DAP works with puppies, but researchers say it’s unclear if DAP works with anxious adult dogs.
 Still, if you ask me, it’s worth a try!
 DAP comes as a plug-in diffuser with vials that last for 30, 60, or 90 days.
 Don’t worry about these synthetic pheromones stinking up your house — humans can’t smell it.